christoph-karpowicz/db_watcher/README.md

 In the `database` dictionary, `host` and `port` mappings can be replaced with a `connectionString` for a PostgreSQL configuration, whereas for an Oracle DB there can be only a `connectionString` mapping.
 `tables` is a collection of table names that will be watched.

+The `driverPath` mapping is optional and is an easier way of adding a JDBC driver to the classpath; when specified, the relevant driver class will be loaded at runtime, without the need of using the `cp` flag in the `java` command.
+The provided value has to be an absolute path.

 ## Usage